webguru11124/scraper/README.md

    - Implement database interactions directly in the Django application, removing the need for a Lambda function.

 2. **Pass Environment Variables to Django**:
-   - Ensure all necessary environment variables are securely passed to the Django application using AWS Secrets Manager or Parameter Store.
+   - Ensure all necessary environment variables like database env are securely passed to the Django application using AWS Secrets Manager or Parameter Store.

 3. **Automate Infrastructure Deployment**:
    - Create a separate CI/CD pipeline for deploying infrastructure changes automatically using GitHub Actions.